gregoryyy/tagalyst2/README.md

 The guiding visual principle is polarity: ChatGPT keeps its affordances on the left, while Tagalyst draws its controls from the right (top-right panels, right-aligned per-message toolbars, bottom-right navigation).
 This keeps ownership clear at a glance.

 ## UI layout
-- **Top-right**: Search (type to match any prompt/response text) and Tags (click to toggle one or more tags) panels; both feed the focus controls described below.
+- **Top-right**: Search (type to match any prompt/response text) and Tags (click to toggle one or more tags) panels; these feed the focus controls described below.
+Feature toggles now live in the Chrome extension **Options** page.
 - **Bottom-right**: the navigation stack (Navigate / Collapse / Expand / Export) used to move around threads, batch actions, and trigger Markdown export.
 - **Per message**: a right-aligned toolbar (tags, annotations, star, collapse) plus a left-aligned pair number (`1.` `2.` …) so each exchange can be referenced quickly.